AndrewW-NFC/NFC-tools/README.md

 ## Running NFC Tools after installation

 You only need to install NFC Tools once.
-After that, each time you want to use it, open a new Terminal or PowerShell window, go back to the NFC Tools folder, activate the virtual environment, and start the app.
+After that, each time you want to use it, you open a command-line window, go back to the NFC Tools folder, activate the virtual environment, and start the app.

-This activation step is required each time you open a new Terminal or PowerShell window.
-A new terminal session does not automatically know about the private `.venv` environment where NFC Tools was installed.
+The virtual environment activation step is required each time you open a new Terminal or PowerShell window.
+A new command-line session does not automatically know about the private `.venv` environment where NFC Tools was installed.

-### macOS or Linux
+### macOS

+1. Start the computer.
+2. Open **Terminal**.
+You can find it in **Applications → Utilities → Terminal**, or search for “Terminal” with Spotlight.
+3. Go to the NFC Tools folder.
+4. Activate the virtual environment.
+5. Start NFC Tools.

-If the NFC Tools folder is on your Desktop:
+If the NFC Tools folder is on your Desktop and is named `nfc-tools`, run:

 ```bash
 cd ~/Desktop/nfc-tools